-Believing in God’s Prophets and Messengers is a fundamental part of Islam.
+Belief in Prophets and Messengers is a fundamental part of Islam.
+The List of Prophets in Islam is below.
 Muslims believe God sent Prophets and Messengers to convey his Message to humanity.
 The Holy Quran states:

 “And We certainly sent into every nation a messenger, [saying], ‘Worship Allah and avoid Ta’ghut (false deities).’
 And among them were those whom Allah guided, and among them were those upon whom error was [deservedly] decreed.
 So, proceed through the earth and observe how was the end of the deniers” (Quran 16:36)

 Every people, every nation was given a Prophet, and they were sent with the tongue of their people.
 Muslims believe that Prophet Muhammad is the only universal Prophet meant for the whole Globe since he is the last and final Messenger.
 All other Prophets and Messengers including Prophet Moses and Prophet Jesus peace be upon them were only sent for a particular group of people/tribe who lived before us.
 Islam states all Prophets came with the same general Message to Worship Only One God and Follow His Commandments.
 Whereas some finer details differed from one nation or Book to another, the Theology and God never changed.

 Due to God’s Mercy and Love to humanity, God continued to send Prophets and Messengers to deliver give good news and warning to their people.
 The general Message was whoever worships the One God and follows His commandments will go to Paradise for eternity.
 And whoever worships other than Allah and goes against His Commandments will enter the Hell Fire.
 The Prophets also came to teach their people how to purify oneself.
 Every Messenger was given Inspiration from God.
 Some of those Inspirations were written down and complied to become more extensive Books.